wq/wq.app/js/README.md

+---
+order: 9
+---

-Third party libraries
+Third Party Libraries
 =====================

+[wq.app/js]

-This directory contains the dependencies of various wq.app modules, as well as some other useful libraries.
-An ever-shrinking minority of these have been patched to add missing AMD definitions.
+**wq.app/js** contains a number of JavaScript libraries that are utilized by the main [wq.app modules], or are otherwise useful in general.
+An ever-shrinking minority of these libraries have been patched to add missing AMD definitions.
 Except where noted, the vendored libraries are equivalent to the official upstream version.
+The included libraries are listed below.

-Note that the actual [wq.app modules] are in the subfolder [lib/wq].
-The purpose behind this organization is to minimize paths configuration by allowing this js folder to be used as the `baseUrl` in an AMD project.
+Note that the actual wq.app modules are in the subfolder [wq.app/js/wq].
+The purpose behind this directory organization is to minimize the need for an extensive AMD "paths" configuration.
+This layout is heavily inspired by the [volojs] project template.

+## Usage

+To take advantage of this layout, you can make wq.app/js the `baseUrl` in your [AMD] project.
 So, rather than:

 ```javascript
 // Bad, don't do this